natalieagus/50002/docs/Software/o_virtualmachine.md

 >   - Describe the functions and importance of Kernel and User modes in operating systems.
 >   - Discuss how these modes prevent unauthorized access and ensure system stability.
 > - **Detail OS Multiplexing and Context Switching Techniques**
->   - Explore how operating systems share hardware resources among processes.
+>   - Explain how operating systems share hardware resources among processes.
 >   - Describe the role of context switching and how asynchronous interrupts facilitate this process.
-> - **Explore Hardware Requirements for OS Multiplexing**
+> - **Identify Hardware Requirements for OS Multiplexing**
 >   - Analyze the essential hardware features that support OS multiplexing.
 >   - Discuss the mechanisms like interrupts and dual mode operation that ensure efficient process management.
-> - **Revisit Synchronous and Asynchronous Interrupts**
+> - **Conclude Synchronous and Asynchronous Interrupts**
 >   - Differentiate between synchronous and asynchronous interrupts and their roles in system operations.
 >   - Describe how these interrupts interact with the OS to handle program execution and error management.
 >